elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 #### Images with free licenses

-Many of us, if not all, are used to find images on your favorite search engine and coping-pasting it to make a shine, bright and atractive presentation, text or to ilustrate whatever training material we will develop.
+Many of us, if not all, are used to finding images on your favorite search engine and copy-pasting it to make a shine, bright and attractive presentation, text or to illustrate whatever training material we will develop.

-Depite of being tempting, you should not do it as simple as this.
+Despite of being tempting, you should not do it as simple as this.
 You should check the license of the image you want to use, and I can share with my personal experience in trying to do it afterwards ...
 Avoid it!
-Finding the same image months later and even wrose finding its licese can be very challanging and time consuming.
+Finding the same image months later and even worse finding its license can be very challenging and time consuming.

 I had the experience of finding out one of the images I was using actually had a paying license and had to replace it.

 > ✍️ ACTIVITY
 >
-> I have a challange for you!
-Can you find the source and the license of the image bellow?
+> I have a challenge for you!
+Can you find the source and the license of the image below?
 >
 > <img src="../assets/images/chapter04/flat-design-van-gogh-painting-illustration/7597323.jpg"  width="30%" >
 >
 > __

-My advise for you is to either do your own illustration or use free liscensed images.
-In most cases the free licenses require that you acknowledge the source (ilustrator and maybe illustration website).
+My advice for you is to either do your own illustration or use free licensed images.
+In most cases the free licenses require that you acknowledge the source (illustrator and maybe illustration website).
 This is the same for icons or very fancy illustrations!
 So maybe I can share with you some websites, in case you are not a Picasso or a Van gogh, you can still have nice visuals for your material.

 - [FreePik](https://www.freepik.com/)